kuj0210/IoT-Pet-Home-System/README.md

 ![](https://github.com/kuj0210/opensourceproject/blob/master/README/chatbot_regist.PNG)

-**3) Enter chats that associated with food, water and door opening** If you're a registed user, you can do chatting with IoT pet-home system!
+**3) Enter chats that associated with food, water and door opening.**
+If you're a registed user, you can do chatting with IoT pet-home system!
 Order to set feed, water or open pet-home door at the IoT-pethome-system chatbot.

 ![](https://github.com/kuj0210/opensourceproject/blob/master/README/chatbot_operation.PNG)

-**4) If you don't know how to use or need to remind your account, please enter the command below** "[사용법]" : This command will inform how to use this chatbot.
+**4) If you don't know how to use or need to remind your account, please enter the command below.**

+"[사용법]" : This command will inform how to use this chatbot.

 "[정보]" : This command will inform your account that you registed at this chatbot-server.

 ![](https://github.com/kuj0210/opensourceproject/blob/master/README/chatbot_etc.PNG)